thedatalass/CoffeeRust/README.md

 __November 2018 Update__

-*Predicting Coffee Rust with Artificial Neural Networks* (November 2018)
+*Predicting Coffee Rust with Artificial Neural Networks*

 Four new datasets found in 2018 changed scope of original 2017 project